onurgitmez/dhondt/README.md

 - `seats_col`: The name of the column in df that contains the number of seats in each district.
 - `parties`: A vector of strings, each one the name of a column in df that contains the votes for a party.
 - `threshold`: The minimum vote share a party needs to be eligible for seats.
 Default is 0.
-- `assign_to_env`: Logical, whether to assign the resulting dataframe to a variable in the global environment.
-Default is FALSE.
-- `env_var_name`: The name of the variable in the global environment to which the resulting dataframe will be assigned, if assign_to_env is TRUE.

 **Value:**

-A list where the first item is a named vector with the total seats for each party, and the second item is the dataframe with the number of seats each party won in each district (including a total row), optionally assigned to a variable in the global environment.
+A list where the first item is a named vector with the total seats for each party, and the second item is the dataframe with the number of seats each party won in each district (including a total row).

 ## Features

 - Simulates an election using the D'Hondt method.
 - Computes the number of seats each party won in the election, given a dataframe with election data and parameters.
-- The resulting dataframe can optionally be assigned to a variable in the global environment.

 ## Example Dataset